 Papers T3-T18.
 Topics.
-A variable number of papers on topics specified by the Faculty Board, exploring exploring a particular area of or approach to historical study.
+A variable number of papers on topics specified by the Faculty Board, exploring focused areas of historical knowledge.
+In any given year there will be at least six exploring a particular area of or approach to historical study.
 In any given year there will be at least six RP papers available for examination.